conjurer-rich/fast-flow-flywheel/pages/about.md

 #### Creator of User Needs Mapping & Flow Decision Records

 Rich Allen is a recognized expert in organizational design and flow optimization.
-With over 15 years of experience helping organizations improve their value delivery, Rich has developed and refined the Faster Flow Framework through real-world implementation.
+With over 15 years of experience helping organizations improve their value delivery, Rich has developed and refined the Fast Flow Flywheel through real-world implementation.

 **Experience**: